prataprc/prataprc.github.io/_posts/2019-01-08-json-operations.md

 date: 2019-01-09
 ---

-This writeup aims to define common arithmetic, bitwise, logical and compare operations that can be applied on JSON values.
-Note that JSON values can be of mixed types, in other words, operands in a binary operation not necessarily belong to same JSON type - so as to implement computational operations for schemaless documents.
+This write up aims to define common arithmetic, bit-wise, logical and compare operations that can be applied on JSON values.
+Note that JSON values can be of mixed types, in other words, operands in a binary operation not necessarily belong to same JSON type - so as to implement computational operations for schema-less documents.

 A reference implementation of this proposal is provided by the [Rust][rust] library [jsondata][jsondata].